 The nation’s first presidents, from Washington to John Tyler, helped define the role of the presidency and the executive branch in both domestic and foreign affairs.
 Their terms also saw the emergence of partisan politics and the two-party system that we recognize in American politics today.
 Below are the nation's first 10 presidents, in order, and what they accomplished in office.

 Term: 1789-1797, Party: none

 During his two terms as president, the U.S. government was in its infancy, and George Washington was critical in guiding the new government through its organization.
-He oversaw the passages of the first 10 amendments, called Bill of Rights, to the United States Constitution.
+He oversaw the passages of the first 10 amendments, called the Bill of Rights, to the United States Constitution.
 He established a cabinet of presidential advisors and appointed the first Supreme Court and district court judges.

 In foreign affairs, Washington signed the Jay Treaty in 1795.
-It was an attempt to diffuse mounting tensions over English military posts along America’s northern and western borders and to prevent another costly war between the United States and Great Britain.
+It was an attempt to defuse mounting tensions over English military posts along America’s northern and western borders and to prevent another costly war between the United States and Great Britain.

 The Constitution did not place term limits on the presidency, though Washington set the precedent for the two-term limit we have today when he voluntarily stepped down after his second term.

 Political parties did not yet exist when Washington was elected president.
 Over the course of his presidency, however, Washington observed a growing partisan divide between federalist and anti-federalist cabinet members.
 They quarreled on key issues such as the establishment of a national bank.
 He worried that party affiliations would harm U.S. politics.
 In his farewell address, Washington cautioned against “the baneful effects of the Spirit of Party.”